 When you eat at his restaurant, Tevos and his crew aim to provide quality customer service.

 “We want to give our guests the service we like to get when we go to a restaurant,” he says.
 “I put my heart and soul into my restaurant every day.”

 Carolina Seafood and Steak is a member of the Myrtle Beach Chamber of Commerce, and Tevos is actively working with the community to be a vital asset to the Grand Strand Area.

-Located in close proximity to several favorite Grand Strand golf courses, golfers are always welcome at Carolina Seafood and Steak.
+Located in close proximity to several golf courses, the restaurant is a favorite spot for golfers before or after a round of golf.
 The restaurant also is a great spot for date night.